Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Related Work

 \subsection{Privacy Policy Analysis With Machine Learning}

-Several other studies have also applied machine learning to privacy policies.
+Several other studies have also applied machine learning to privacy policies, although none have been based on nor produced output useful for GKC-CI research.
 In 2018, Harkous et al.~\cite{harkous2018polisis} trained a hierarchy of convolutional neural networks to build a Question-Answering system that supports free-form querying of privacy policy content.
-Other ML-based approaches essentially parse privacy policies for information of interest, such as Kumar et al.~\cite{bannihatti2020finding} PoliCheck~\cite{andow2020actions}.
-Kumar et al. used a logistic regression model to identify opt-out statements in privacy policy text.
-Policheck, an expansion of ~\cite{andow2019policylint}, is capable of differentiating between first-party and third-party entities in flow-to-policy consistency analysis.
+Other ML-based approaches essentially parse privacy policies for information of interest, such as by using a logistic regression model to identify opt-out statements in privacy policy text~\cite{bannihatti2020finding}.
+PoliCheck~\cite{andow2020actions}, an expansion of PolicyLint~\cite{andow2019policylint}, is capable of differentiating between first-party and third-party entities in flow-to-policy consistency analysis.
 Zimmeck et al.~\cite{zimmeck2019maps} and Story et al.~\cite{story2019natural} used support vector machines to identify non-compliance between Android application code and the applications' privacy policies.
 Their approach could be used to highlight these statements for consumers to make opt-out decisions without needing to read the entire policy themselves.
 Our application of machine learning to GKC-CI privacy policy annotation is similarly tightly focused, but on a task that does not overlap these earlier works.

-More recently, some research groups have utilized LLMs in either the privacy policy or greater legal space.
-Ravichander et al.~\cite{ravichander2019question} later trained a BERT-based large language model to answer questions about privacy policies in a Q\&A format using a corpus of 1750 questions and 3500 expert annotations.
-Their model underperformed human experts but showed promise as a way to automate user-friendly queries about privacy policy contents.
-Tang et al.~\cite{tang2023policygpt} used more recent LLMs to annotate privacy policies; however, they do so only through exploring prompting, and their annotation scheme is not as nuanced as GKC-CI.
-Other attempts to use LLMs in the legal space include~\cite{wan2023reformulating} and~\cite{yue2023disclawllm}; however, these papers primarily focus on using LLMs for legal question-answering.
-Attempts to create LLM benchmarks in the legal space include \cite{dai2023laiw} and \cite{fei2023lawbench}, however these benchmarks do not explicitly consider privacy-related tasks.
+More recently, some research groups have utilized LLMs in the legal space broadly or for privacy policy analysis specifically.
+LLM benchmarks in the legal space include that of Dai et al.~\cite{dai2023laiw} and Fei et al.~\cite{fei2023lawbench}.
+Ravichander et al.~\cite{ravichander2019question} trained a BERT-based large language model to answer questions about privacy policies in a Q\&A format (not annotation) using a corpus of 1750 questions and 3500 expert answers.
+Other work that adapts LLMs for legal question-answering include that of Wan et al.~\cite{wan2023reformulating} and Yue et al.~\cite{yue2023disclawllm}.